LOLAPPS-Project/LOLAPPS/README.md

 Kind of like the cousin of LOLBAS and GTFObins.
-Sometimes you might struggle to find built-in binaries to exploit and LOLAPPS is meant to be a supplementary resource for identifying native functionality in applications that can be used to the hacker's advantage.
+Sometimes you might struggle to find built-in binaries to exploit and LOLAPPS is meant to be a supplementary resource for identifying native functionality in applications that can be used to the hacker's advantage, both third-party and from within.

 # Mission
 *Eventually* the repository will get reworked into a frontend.
 Once the repository gets ~15-20 techniques,